Did you know that you don’t need to start a blog in order to make money writing from home?

 Make Money Writing Articles

-There are quite a few places that allow you to make money writing articles.
-Here are a just a few to get you started!
+There are many places that allow you to make money writing articles.
+Here are a few to get you started!

 - The Penny Hoarder (rate not listed) – a blog dedicated to sharing tips to make and save money.